 Associate Professor (2013)

 Ph.D., University of Copenhagen, 1991

-Poul Andersen was a specialist in Chinese religions, with a focus on Daoist ritual and the theory of ritual.
+Poul Andersen is a specialist in Chinese religions, with a focus on Daoist ritual and the theory of ritual.
 He has explored these topics, both based on fieldwork among Daoist priests in southern Taiwan and through research into historical texts from all periods.
 As a participant in the European Daozang Project (1979–84), he worked extensively on the Daoist ritual traditions of the Song dynasty (960–1278).
 A more recent focus has been Daoist iconography, especially from the Ming dynasty (1368–1644) to the present day.
-Professor Andersen is the Director of the Daoist Iconography Project (DIP), an international collaborative research project which he has initiated at the Department of Religion in partnership with the Honolulu Academy of Arts.
-The purpose of this project is to create a web-based electronic resource for research into Daoist images, and it has involved the participation of several graduate students at the Department.
-Professor Andersen is currently working on a book with the preliminary title Icon and Deity: The Status and Function of Images in Daoism.
+Professor Andersen is the Director of the Daoist Iconography Project (DIP), an international web-based collaborative research project which he initiated at the Department of Religion in partnership with the Honolulu Museum of Art.
+His most recent book, The Paradox of Being: Truth, Identity, and Images in Daoism (Harvard University Asia Center, 2019), brings together the results of his earlier research in a wide-ranging philosophical reflection on Daoism and Western philosophies of existence.

 Mitsuo Aoki (1914–2010)

 Dr. Aoki founded the Department of Religion in 1956.
 He earned a B.A. degree from Drury University in Springfield, MO, and a B.D. from Chicago Theological Seminary, before receiving his Doctor of Divinity degree from the Pacific School of Religion in Berkeley, CA. Some of his numerous contributions to the field of death and dying, and to hospice care, are described on the living your dying DVD.

 David W. Chappell (1940–2004)